Configure single sign-on with SAML

 - The Splunk platform instance must be able to contact the IdP over the network

-- An IdP that is SAML v2-compliant
+- An IdP that is compliant with version 2 of the SAML protocol

 - The IdP must be able to provide the